YeonJi2/YeonJi2/README.md

 ## My profile character
 My profile character is male, even though it may look like female because of his long hair.
 I chose long hair just because that's what I wanted.
 He is externally a human, internally a spider.
+And he is wearing some kind of uniform, with big ribbon below his neck.
+Also, while it is not shown in the picture, he is wearing dark gray pants.

 **Fun fact**: Even when I had short hair, many people thought my character was actually girl.
 Not excatly sure why...